ResearchCodeReviewCommunity/dev-review/site/content/recipes/meet_and_agree_on_objectives.md

 Another special case is a "debugging session".
 The code author is looking for help to fix a specific problem, and code quality may not be the primary focus of the code review.

-# Steps

--   If they have some, reviewer(s) state their expectation for the code review.
--   If they have some, the code author state their expectation for the code review.
--   Author and reviewers agree on the focus of the review

 # Examples